UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 > Apply a fill color to each state using its `region` value.
 Add a legend.
 >
 > > ## Answers
-> > First we read in the data and check how many levels there are
+> > First we read in the data and check how many unique values there are
 > > in the `region` column:
 > >
 > > ~~~